BrickBench/brickbench-docs/docs/source/install.rst

 There are two options:

-* Select: This option copies the game directory you select into an internal BrickBench folder, after which you can delete the directory you selected if you want.
+* Copy: This option copies the game directory you select into an internal BrickBench folder, after which you can delete the directory you selected if you want.
 This option is highly recommended, as it ensures that there are no accidental changes to your files that may corrupt or prevent loading of projects
-* Use Custom Directory: This option sets a custom directory that BrickBench will use as a clean copy.
+* Set Custom Directory: This option sets a custom directory that BrickBench will use as a clean copy.
 This is useful if you do not have enough space on your main drive.

 We *highly* recommend that you allow BrickBench to make a copy of your files.
 If you make a project using a modded